SoftUni-Internal/interactive-content/EN/03-Lists/01-Lists-Overview.md

 }
 ```

-Now "Helmet" is printed first because it was inserted at index 0.
+"Helmet" is printed first because it was inserted at index 0.

-Attempting to add an element from an index that is outside the bounds of the array will result in an **IndexOutOfBoundsException**.
+Attempting to add an element to an index that is outside list bounds will result in an **IndexOutOfBoundsException**.

-When an element is added the count of elements increases by one.
+When an element is added the number of elements increases by one.

 ## Removing Elements